tardate/LittleArduinoProjects/Kinetics/BEAM/Vivian/README.md

 ### Defeating the Over-discharge Protection

-I noticed a strange behaviour after a solar cell voltage drop-out (like when shaded and then returned to the light): the boost circuit oscillation would not re-start.
+I noticed a strange behaviour after a solar cell voltage drop-out (like when moving from heavy shade to the light): the boost circuit oscillation would not restart.

-I suspect this is the chip's over-discharge protection kicking in, but have yet to find an elegant way to defeat this.
+I suspect this is the chip's over-discharge protection kicking in, but have yet to find an elegant way to defeat it.
 What does work to restart the boost circuit:

 * disconnect and re-connect the solar cell, or